On the brink of a government shutdown, the Senate tries to approve funding but it's almost too late

 The U.S. is on the brink of a federal government shutdown.
+Hard-right Republicans in Congress have rejected a longshot effort to keep offices open and now the Senate will be at work in a rare Saturday session to try to approve temporary funds.
 The White House and Democrats rejected the Republican approach as too extreme.
 The Democrats voted against it.
 The House bill’s failure a day before Saturday’s deadline to fund the government leaves few options to prevent a shutdown.

 “It’s not the end yet; I’ve got other ideas,” a clearly agitated McCarthy told reporters as he exited the chamber.
 Later Friday, after a heated closed-door meeting of House Republicans that pushed into the evening, McCarthy said he was considering options — among them, a two-week stopgap funding measure similar to the effort from hard-right senators that would be certain to exclude any help for Ukraine in the war against Russia.